-I guess I take pleasure in the little things because I get the most excited about this Homemade Cranberry Sauce recipe out of all the Thanksgiving food every year!
+I guess I take pleasure in the little things because I get the most excited about this Easy 3-Ingredient Cranberry Sauce recipe out of all the Christmas and Thanksgiving food every year!
 The amount of flavor that comes out of just three simple ingredients is unreal.
-And because homemade cranberry sauce is this easy to make, I’ve started making it as a side dish for my dinners all winter long.
-It’s great with so many different meals!
+And because it’s pretty easy to find cranberries at a really great price over winter, making your own can also work out cheaper than store-bought!
+I always make a huge batch of this sauce for Christmas, but it’s great with so many different winter meals.

 Ingredients